Rural Homes

 Photo by noe fornells on Unsplash

-Understanding this principle can save thousands of pounds and prevent irreversible damage to historic fabric.
-Blocked gutters, raised ground levels, and inadequate ventilation cause far more damp problems than failed damp-proof courses.
+Understanding this can save thousands of pounds and prevent irreversible damage to historic fabric.
+Blocked gutters, raised ground levels, and poor ventilation cause far more damp problems than failed damp-proof courses.

-The UK’s older rural housing stock represents approximately 20% of all dwellings.
-These buildings operate on entirely different moisture management principles than modern construction.
+The UK’s older rural housing stock makes up approximately 20% of all dwellings.
+These buildings work on entirely different moisture management principles from modern construction.
 Where post-1930s buildings rely on impermeable barriers to keep water out, traditional buildings absorb moisture and allow it to evaporate back through breathable materials.

 This guide provides evidence-based guidance for diagnosing, preventing, and treating damp in these properties.
 It draws on authoritative sources including SPAB, Historic England, the Building Research Establishment, and the RICS/Historic England/PCA Joint Position Statement on moisture investigation.